Nu Nu

-"Nu Nu" is the second single of Chicago house-musc artist Lidell Townsell,which featured duo M.T.F.
+"Nu Nu" is the second single of Chicago house musician Lidell Townsell, which featured duo M.T.F.
 The song was released from his 1992 Mercury/PolyGram Records album release Harmony.
+It was recorded at the Playroom Recording Studio in Chicago Heights, IL by Recording Engineer Jerome Mark Mikulich.

 Chart performance

 "Nu Nu" reached #1 on the US Hot Dance Music/Maxi Singles chart and #2 on the US Hot Dance Music/Club Play chart.
 It was #26 on the Billboard Hot 100 and #44 on the US Hot Hip-Hop & R&B Singles.

 FannyPack version

-New York's hip hop/electronica group FannyPack covered the song, renaming it "Nu Nu (Yeah Yeah)," in 2005.
+New York's hip hop/electronic group FannyPack covered the song in 2005, renaming it "Nu Nu (Yeah Yeah)".
 The Double J & Haze Extended Mix of this version appeared on the soundtrack of the 2006 film "Stick It" and on the soundtrack of the 2009 film "Fired Up!"

 This version was used in promos by American television network NBC on its weeknight talk show Late Night with Jimmy Fallon during 2010.